pcarleton/garden/content/post/render.md

 Overall it took about 20 minutes.

 Some things I might do to make it smoother:
-- a pre-push hook that does `rm ./public && hugo`
+- a pre-push hook that does `rm -rf ./public && hugo`